Inventsable/leylo/README.md

   "messages",
   "chatroomA",
   newdata => {
-    // Executes every time a field is added or modified to this document console.log("Document has changed to:");
+    // Executes every time a field is added, modified, or removed from this document console.log("Document has changed to:");
     console.log(newdata);
   }